contagon/handbook/handbook/12-primary.md

 When a child has a long illness, disability, or special need, Primary leaders talk with parents and the bishopric.
 Together they make a plan to support the family and help the child participate in Primary.

 Children with disabilities typically attend their regular Primary class.
-As necessary, additional teachers may be called.
+As necessary, additional teachers may be called to assist.

 Children with disabilities or other special needs typically complete Primary at the beginning of January in the year they turn 12.
 Some children may not complete Primary on this schedule.
 The bishop and parents work together to decide what is best for each child.

-For more information, see [[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources)[disability.ChurchofJesusChrist.org](https://disability.churchofjesuschrist.org/) and [38.8.28](38-church-policies-and-guidelines.md#38828-members-with-disabilities).
+[[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources) For more information, see [disability.ChurchofJesusChrist.org](https://disability.churchofjesuschrist.org/); see also [38.8.28](38-church-policies-and-guidelines.md#38828-members-with-disabilities) in this handbook.

 ### 12.5.3 Men Serving in Primary